tykoii/blog/_posts/2021-07-14-Introducing-Finnie.markdown

 These are just a few of our favorite features, more tutorials will be published soon with all the cool things Finnie can help you do!

 We’ll cover 4 things in this tutorial.
 Feel free to skip ahead if you’ve already completed any of the steps.

 1. [Get Finnie (download the extension)](#part-1-get-finnie)
 2. [Add a Wallet](#part-2-add-a-wallet)
 3. [Get some free KOII](#part-3-get-some-koii)
 4. [Create an NFT](#part-4-create-an-nft)

-*Note:* Our friends at Brokenomics made a great video of this tutorial [here](https://www.youtube.com/watch?v=TUt2gZzHM1E).
+_Note:_ Our friends at Brokenomics made a great video of this tutorial [here](https://www.youtube.com/watch?v=TUt2gZzHM1E).

-<iframe width="1280" height="720" src="https://www.youtube.com/embed/TUt2gZzHM1E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="680" height="420" src="https://www.youtube.com/embed/TUt2gZzHM1E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you want to read through for yourself, here's the full steps:

 # Part 1: Get Finnie

 First, head to the [Google Web Chrome](https://koii.me/Finnieblogpost) store to install the Finnie extension.
 (You can also find it by searching “Finnie” or “Koii” in the Chrome Store.
 It is the only result, as of this writing, or [click here](https://koii.me/Finnieblogpost))

 Click “Add to Chrome” on the right side.